-This analysis found that replacing 30% of all the UK EV market lithium-ion batteries with sodium-ion batteries by 2040 would result in a 17% relative reduction in cumulative lithium demand (46.000 tonnes).
-In 2023 Swedish manufacturer Northvolt announced a "critical material-free" sodium-ion battery, which can be made using "locally sourced materials".
-112 Other innovations are being explored that utilise abundant materials such as the use of waste plastics or recycled permanent magnets.
-Some current designs for sodium-ion batteries use larger amounts of at least one other critical material than their lithium-ion counterparts - such as manganese or nickel.
-It is currently unclear which battery chemistries will find market purchase, and critical material-free sodium-ion batteries have yet to be demonstrated at scale in EVs.
+This analysis found that replacing 30% of all the UK EV market lithium-ion batteries with sodium-ion Innovation in battery chemistries must consider batteries by 2040 would result in a 17% relative the infrastructure capabilities required to safely reduction in cumulative lithium demand (46.000 disassemble and recycle the batteries at end of life. tonnes).
+In 2023 Swedish manufacturer Northvolt If the UK utilises a range of battery chemistries, it announced a "critical material-free" sodium-ion is significantly beneficial for all battery types to be battery, which can be made using "locally sourced processed using the same recycling infrastructure. materials".112 Other innovations are being explored For example, both lithium-ion batteries and that utilise abundant materials such as the use of sodium-ion batteries can be recycled using waste plastics113 or recycled permanent magnets.114 the same equipment and recycling processes.
+Some current designs for sodium-ion batteries However, it is worth noting that different batteries use larger amounts of at least one other critical must be inputted in separate batches, due to the material than their lithium-ion counterparts hazardous combinations of chemicals involved. - such as manganese or nickel.
+It is currently To encourage recycling, UK industrial strategies unclear which battery chemistries will find market should consider prioritising new chemistries and purchase, and critical material-free sodium-ion battery types that can utilise the same recycling batteries have yet to be demonstrated at scale infrastructure and equipment as existing lithiumin EVs. ion recycling centres.